 Avoid the line!
 Print your tickets at home.

 The Zoo has one African bullfrog on exhibit.
 It arrived at the Zoo on April 14, 2008.
-Four other African bullfrogs are housed off-exhibit and used for education programs.
+Three other African bullfrogs are housed off-exhibit and used for education programs.

 We have one juvenile African bullfrog on exhibit in the Desert Wing of the Reptile and Amphibian House.
 Look carefully at the floor of the exhibit.
 This species of frog is a burrower and may be hiding in the moss.

 This species of frog is the second largest in the world.
 Both sexes are a dull green in color with a yellow or cream colored underside.
 Juveniles have several yellowish stripes on their backs, which fade as they mature.
 It has a round body with a large head and mouth.
 Only the back feet are webbed.
 The African bullfrog will eat anything that it can overpower and fit in its mouth.

 15-25 years is not uncommon in captivity.